Upgrade Your Home Energy Use With a Hybrid System.

-Hybrid heating with cooling systems balance electricity and natural gas to deliver home temperature control that is efficient, affordable and reliable.
-During milder temperatures, hybrid systems use an electric heat pump to warm your home until the outside temperature drops below your pre-determined set-point (typically 30-40° but ask your licensed heating contractor for guidance on customizing your thermostat setting).
+Hybrid home heating and cooling systems balance electricity and natural gas to deliver home temperature control that is efficient, affordable and reliable all year round.
+During cooler temperatures, hybrid systems use an electric heat pump to warm your home until the outside temperature drops below your pre-determined changeover set-point (typically 30°F-40°F, but ask your licensed heating contractor for guidance on customizing your thermostat setting).
 At that time, the system switches to a natural gas furnace for heating.
-Hybrid systems are a great help in cutting costs and reducing emissions and, as an added benefit, they also provide air conditioning in the warmer months.
+In the warmer months, hybrid systems provide air conditioning to keep your home cool.
+Together, the heating and cooling capabilities of hybrid systems help you to stay comfortable through every season while cutting costs and reducing emissions.

 Reliable

-By drawing from two separate power sources, hybrid systems offer the stability to be depended on through every season.
+By drawing from two separate energy sources, hybrid systems offer the stability to be depended on through every season.

 Safe

-In terms of performance, hybrid heating systems are as safe as traditional home heating systems.
+In terms of performance, hybrid home heating and cooling systems are as safe as traditional heating and cooling systems.
 Hybrid systems use less electricity than all-electric systems, putting less strain on the electric grid.

 Cost-effective

-Unlike hybrid systems, fully electric heating solutions come with higher operating costs, especially during the coldest parts of Western New York winters.
+Unlike hybrid systems, fully electric heating and cooling solutions come with higher operating costs, especially during the coldest parts of Western New York winters.

 Convenient